Are you listening?

 “What could we be doing better?”

-The key to making this work well is consistency.
+The key is consistency.
 Build questions into your plans.
 How?

 - Create a welcome series that includes a survey for new donors.

-- Or ask in a thank you to loyal donors.
+- Or ask questions in a thank you to loyal donors.

 - You can ask for feedback as someone is using your website